htacg/tidy-html5/localize/README.md

 to Tidy, you may want to add the language to Tidy yourself to test the translation, or to save one of the developer team a few extra steps.

-- Generate the header files.
+  - Generte the header files:
     - Convert your PO file to a Tidy header file by executing `potool.rb msgfmt <path_to_your_file.po>`.
 Note that on Windows you will likely have to preface this line with `ruby`.
     - The tool should generate a file named `language_ll_cc.h` in the working directory, where `ll_cc` will be replaced with the language/region of your translation.
     - Copy this `.h` file into `src\`.
+  - Modify Tidy's source:
     - Edit the file `src\language.c` to ensure that the new `.h` file you added is in the `#include` section.
     - Look for the `static tidyLanguagesType tidyLanguages` structure starting near line 40, and look for the comment `These languages are installed.`.
       You can add your new language to the list along with the other languages present, following the same format.
+  - Build Tidy:
     - Build Tidy per the usual instructions, and try it out using the `-lang` option.

 ## Best Practices